 State sector boards are highly competitive, often with more than a hundred suitable candidates applying for each role.
 You may fully meet the role description and fail to get shortlisted, as getting shortlisted can require passing over candidates who are just as appointable as you.

-Minister appointed boards can take up to six months between submitting an application and getting feedback on the outcome.
+Minister appointed boards can take up to six months between applying and getting feedback on the outcome.
 A diagram of the appointments process is available on the Department of the Prime Minister and Cabinet(external link)(external link) website.